OpenTranslationBible/open-bible/en-GB/43.John/md/john-15.md

 ## John 15:12

-This is my commandment: that you love one another as I have loved you.
+For this is my command: that you love one another as I have loved you.

 ## John 15:13